bbauska/UofM-AdvStyling/readme.md

   alt="Review." />
 <!-- ![](images/image057.webp){width="4.0in" height="2.260255905511811in"} -->

-Let&apos;s review for just a second to make sure that we&apos;re on the same page with how we implement media queries.
+<p>Let&apos;s review for just a second to make sure that we&apos;re on the same
+page with how we implement media queries.</p>

-In this case I&apos;ve put my media queries directly into my CSS file.
-And what&apos;s going to happen is as always CSS start from the top and works its way down.
+<p>In this case I&apos;ve put my media queries directly into my CSS file.
+And
+what&apos;s going to happen is as always CSS start from the top and works its way down.</p>

-We&apos;re going to hit that first rule right here that&apos;s going to check and say, hey, I need to see if my display is an actual screen, not a printout or something like that.
+<p>We&apos;re going to hit that first rule right here that&apos;s going to check
+and say, hey, I need to see if my display is an actual screen, not a printout or something like that.
 If it is, and the screen width is at least 500 pixels.
 Then I want to apply these specific rules right here.